Skip to content

 Community Volunteer

 A ‘crazy cat lady’ to the core, Heather brings her lifelong passion for animal advocacy and community service to the Purrfect Pals board.
 With years of experience in service and administrative roles, she excels in organization and teamwork.
 Heather believes opening your heart and home to a kitty companion is a life-changing experience—not just for the cat but for the human too, and wants to share that joy.
-She cherishes the cats who bring happiness to her home and those whose memories remain forever in her heart—Pete, Max, Fiona, Tot, Katsu, and Mochi—who inspire her dedication to feline welfare.
+She cherishes the cats who bring happiness to her home and those whose memories remain forever in her heart—Pete, Max, Fiona, Tot, Katsu, Mochi, Rorschach, and Sabrina —who inspire her dedication to feline welfare.

 Heather is privileged to contribute her expertise to the vital mission of Purrfect Pals.
 She hopes to honor Kathy Centala’s incredible legacy by supporting and advancing the organization’s life saving work within the community.